 The Access comes in 1-person (3.5lbs), 2-person (4.4lbs) and 3-person (5.3lbs) versions and has been designed especially with back-country skiers (and therefore snow) in mind.
 Because of the design, there’s a really good crossover with other winter climates and it stands up well to wind and rain too.

 Some owners have reported issues with a bit of condensation.
 My take on this is that it’s more about managing expectations.
 MSR have a great reputation which translates into a bit of a premium when it comes to price.
 So when things don’t go according to plan, a sense of disappointment sets in.
-I personally have not experienced any condensation, but it seems that it’s potentially one of the few downsides of owning an otherwise excellent piece of winter kit.
+I personally have not experienced any condensation, but it seems that it’s potentially one of the few downsides of owning an otherwise excellent family of four-season tents.

 If you’ve got the money and you want a winter tent you can rely on, then you won’t be disappointed by this range.
 Personally I’d go for the Hilleberg over the Access 1.
 But if you’re looking for a well-constructed, lightweight, durable, 2-person or 3-person winter tent you’ll struggle to find a better balance of features than the Access 2 or 3.